 Ever since shocking evidence captured by a PETA investigator at Moulton Chinchilla Ranch (MCR)—a seedy breeding mill near Chatfield, Minnesota—revealed that approximately 1,000 chinchillas were being kept in cramped cages inside a filthy shed, we’ve been hard at work informing companies that have connections with this horrid pet-industry and laboratory supplier of our findings and urging them to reconsider their relationships.
 This outreach works: After hearing from PETA, Atlas Pet Supply near Minneapolis has stopped doing business with MCR.
 Rochester Community and Technical College’s veterinary technician program has ended its class fieldtrips to the mill as well.

-Last week, Minnesota 97.5 FM listeners in the Rochester area heard a lifesaving message from PETA.
-Our radio spot—running twice a day from Monday, March 29, through Sunday, April 4—reminded KNXR listeners that chinchillas are still suffering at MCR and let them know how they can take action.
+And earlier, Minnesota 97.5 FM listeners in the Rochester area heard a lifesaving message from PETA.
+Our radio spot—which ran twice a day from March 29 through April 4—reminded KNXR listeners that chinchillas are still suffering at MCR and let them know how they can take action.